Turbo Takeaways

 Active military members and veterans often rely on the VA loan program guaranteed by the U.S. Department of Veterans Affairs (the VA) to purchase a home.
-However, if you want to build a home, you can also take advantage of a VA construction loan.
+However, if you like to build a home, you can also take advantage of a VA construction loan.

 Not all VA loan lenders offer construction loans, so they’re not as well-known.
 The loan process and eligibility can also be quite complicated.
-Read on to learn more about how these loans work, what you can expect when building a house, and eligibility requirements.

 What Is a VA Construction Loan?

 VA construction loans are short-term loans that help you cover the cost of building a new home.
-However, unlike a VA mortgage loan, which involves a lump-sum payment, you’ll receive the money in small amounts through several periodic distributions to pay for the portion of the home that is constructed.
+However, unlike a VA mortgage loan which involves a lump-sum payment, you’ll receive the money in small amounts through several periodic distributions to pay for the portion of the home that is constructed.

 Usually, there are no down payment requirements for a VA construction loan, and you won’t have to pay private mortgage insurance (PMI).